hermescenter/dontspy.eu/site/content/en/deepfake/index.md

 ---

-# The EU can forbid the usage of Face Biometry in the AIAct.
-This would offer a strong _by policy_ limitation of these technologies in the European Market.
+# The EU can forbid the use of Face Biometry in the AI Act.
+This would limit the use of these technologies in the EU market by policy.

 <button>
-    <a id="clickable" onclick="renderNocodb()" >Upload deepfakes of your Ministry today!</a>
+    <a id="clickable" onclick="renderNocodb()" >Upload a deepfake of your Minister today!</a>
 </button>

-# It is the way to attract their attention to this problem!
+# It is the way to get their attention!

 ---

-# And **If RBI is allowed in the AIAct?** Deepfakes would help us, as, the last defense against massive internat surveillance, would be pollute our profiles with false images!
+# And what if RBI is allowed in the AIAct?
+Deepfakes would help us as the last defense against massive internet surveillance … by “polluting” our profiles with false images!

 Know more with the infographic below, or read [How Deepfake works and how bad is the problem](/todo1), and [How the European Union can influence the world of surveillance](/todo2).